Vostok 6: Mission

 The spacecraft was launched on 16 June 1963.
+It set the record for highest orbital inclination of a crewed spacecraft at 65°, a record not broken until the 90° polar orbit of Fram2 nearly 62 years later.
 While Vostok 5 had been delayed by technical problems, Vostok 6's launch proceeded with no difficulties.
 Data collected during the mission provided better understanding of the female body's reaction to spaceflight.
 Like other cosmonauts on Vostok missions, Tereshkova maintained a flight log, took photographs, and manually oriented the spacecraft.
 Her photographs of the horizon from space were later used to identify aerosol layers within the atmosphere.
 The mission, a joint flight with Vostok 5, was originally conceived as being a joint mission with two Vostoks each carrying a female cosmonaut, but this changed as the Vostok program experienced cutbacks as a precursor to the retooling of the program into the Voskhod program.
-Vostok 6 was the last flight of a Vostok 3KA spacecraft.
+Vostok 6 was the last flight of a Vostok 3KA spacecraft and the final flight of the Vostok programme.

 The Vostok 6 landing site coordinates are 53.209375°N 80.80395°E, 200 km west of Barnaul, Altai, Russia and 7 km south of Baevo, and 650 km northeast of Karagandy, Kazakhstan.
 At the site, in a small park at the roadside is a statue of Tereshkova, with arms outstretched, at the top of a curved column.

 The capsule is now on display at the RKK Energia Museum in Korolyov (near Moscow).
 From September 2015 it formed part of the content of the "Cosmonauts" exhibition at the Science Museum, London.
 The Exhibition featured many iconic objects from the Soviet space program.

-This was the final Vostok flight.